 The passion flower is native to Central and South America and the southeastern United States.
 It was first discovered by the Peruvians and later adopted by Spanish explorers (x).
 In fact, its name came from the final period of Jesus’ life, “the Passion.”
 People still use the herb in many parts of the world today for a variety of purposes.

 What Is Extracted?

 Like other flower and plant type supplements, only parts of the entire plant are used for extraction.
 In the case of the passion flower, however, most of the plant (at least the parts that grow above ground) is usable, including the stem, leaves and flower buds.
-For the most potency, the passion flower is typically harvested in the early stage of flowering.
+For the most potency, the it is typically harvested in the early stage of flowering.
 The components are then rolled, pressed, steamed, boiled and combined with liquid to create the extract.
 The extract is fragrant and can be used topically or orally and added to food or beverages.

 Passion Flower Extract Benefits

 There are all types of anxiety; anxiety before going into surgery, daily anxiety, anxiety before taking a test or performing at work.
 Whichever type of anxiety you face, passion flower extract could help.

 Scientists gave 60 individuals passion flower when they were about to undergo surgery.
 They found that it significantly decreased anxiety without side effects, sedation or effects on muscle activity (x).
 In a similar study, it was compared to the typically used benzodiazepine ‘oxazepam,’ which is used for generalized anxiety disorder.
 Ultimately, they found that both treatments were equally as effective, with the oxazepam working faster, but the passion flower having fewer harmful side effects (x).